Tomato6966/voice-controlled-discord-bot/README.md

 - reduce background noices, speak clear and fluently to be "recogniced" by the bot pretty well!

 # Self-Hosting
-- 1. Download the repo
+- Download the repo
-- 2. rename `example.env` to `.env` and fill out the variables (get wit.ai `Server Access Token` from [wit.ai](https://wit.ai))
+- rename `example.env` to `.env` and fill out the variables (get wit.ai `Server Access Token` from [wit.ai](https://wit.ai))
-- 3. yarn install / npm install (make sure you have rust on your system)
+- yarn install / npm install (make sure you have rust on your system)
-- 4. node index.js
+- node index.js

+## Want to add more music commands?

+Take a look at my Light-Music-Bot Project, which is similar to this one (for the music system) https://github.com/Tomato6966/light-music-bot

 # Resources
 - `node-fetch@2` for api Calls